MylesScholz/A-Life-Capstone-Project/docs/src/nucleus.md

 - _reproductionEnergyThreshold (float): the quantity of energy that must be met for the Nucleus to begin reproduction

 ### Methods
-- void activate(CellState *cellState) override: an activation function that begins cell reproduction if the nutrient and energy thresholds are met
+- void activate(CellState *cellState) override: an activation function that begins cell reproduction if the nutrient and energy thresholds are met and the Cell has sufficient resources
 - void modify(String modifierName, float modifierValue): sets relevant attributes based on a modifier Gene name and value; responds to ACTIVATION_THRESHOLD Genes

 - void setReproductionNutrientThreshold(const float reproductionNutrientThreshold): sets _reproductionNutrientThreshold to the given value if it is > 0.0